Global Immunization: Controlling the spread of disease

 The WHO also offers a useful tool for vaccine schedules around the world.
-You can view information based upon country or region, vaccine (referred to as "antigen") or both.
+You can view information based upon country or vaccine.

 Materials in this section are updated as new information and vaccines become available.
 The Vaccine Education Center staff regularly reviews materials for accuracy.

 You should not consider the information in this site to be specific, professional medical advice for your personal health or for your family's personal health.
 You should not use it to replace any relationship with a physician or other qualified healthcare professional.
 For medical concerns, including decisions about vaccinations, medications and other treatments, you should always consult your physician or, in serious cases, seek immediate assistance from emergency personnel.